 For a list of all sporting events happening this month, check StubHub.

-If the Chicago Bulls make it to the finals, they will have a few important home games to play in June.
 Make sure to order your tickets ahead of time if you don't want to miss out!

 A day at the ballpark is the perfect family outing.
 Check out the rest of our family-friendly activities below.

 Chicago is home to many regional theatres, small black box spaces, and Broadway Tour houses.